Activities – The House of Switzerland at the World Economic Forum Annual Meeting 2026

 The AI Impact Summit as a road to open and inclusive AI governance

-Organized by the Federal Office of Communications (OFCOM) and the Federal Department of Foreign Affairs (FDFA)
+Organized by the Federal Department of Foreign Affairs (FDFA) with the Federal Office of Communications (OFCOM)

 The session sets the tone for the upcoming 2026 AI Impact Summit in India.
 As the influence and diffusion of AI broadens, there is growing recognition that both the challenges and the opportunities of AI need to be addressed in a globally coordinated manner.
 The Summit will be a defining moment for shaping global AI governance to respond to this task.